-May 2017 marked the 25th anniversary of Hardin County Home Educators beginnings.
+May 2023 marks the 31st anniversary of Hardin County Home Educators beginnings.

 On May 9, 1992, two moms invited the families they were aware of in the area who were interested in homeschooling to join us at a family picnic.
 Five other families attended in addition to the original two families.
 In general the families did not previously know each other, but parents and kids all enjoyed the evening, and it was decided to continue meeting.
 In conversation that night, it was decided that the moms would meet once a month with the meeting moving from community to community.
 A June meeting was planned for moms to share curriculum and teaching methods.
 We also determined that night to plan a field trip and a family activity once every three months.
 There grew a strong bond between those initial families in the first year.
 The name Hardin County Home Educators was selected.